 Special tools may be required while servicing this vehicle.
 Some of the tools listed or depicted are mandatory, while other tools may be substituted with a similar tool, if available.
 Polaris recommends the use of Polaris Special Tools when servicing any Polaris product.
-Dealers may order special tools through Polaris' official tool supplier, Bosch Automotive Service Solutions, by phone at 1-800-345-2233 or on-line at http://polaris.service-solutions.com/
+Dealers may order special tools through Polaris' official tool supplier.

+Bosch Automotive Service Solutions:

+1-800-345-2233 or http://polaris.service-solutions.com/